menu

 The Metagame

 The current Modern metagame is a very interesting phenomenon.
 The aggro decks are fast, the midrange is efficient, and the control is brutal.
 Some of the strongest aggressive decks include “Hammer Time”, which utilizes the once useless card Colossus Hammer, or "Rhinos", which is a cascade deck that uses the card Crashing Footfalls to go in for a quick win.
 There are the usual control lists, ramped up by a splattering of new value cards like Hall of Storm Giants, Shark Typhoon, and Memory Deluge.
 With these new additions, control decks are able to grind out value much more efficiently than previously possible.
-The midrange decks are efficient and powerful, packing just as much punch with high power, efficient creatures like A-Dragon's Rage Channeler, Ragavan, Nimble Pilferer, and powerful curve toppers with Murktide Regent.
+The midrange decks are efficient and powerful, packing just as much punch with high power, efficient creatures like Dragon's Rage Channeler, Ragavan, Nimble Pilferer, and powerful curve toppers with Murktide Regent.
 The overall power level of the format is very high, and the metagame changes constantly.
 A responsive player base adapts to new brews, and room for improvement is ever abundant.

 Some New Things

 Some new cards have just been absolute home run hits.
 The ones everyone expected is easy, Ragavan, Nimble Pilferer, Murktide Regent, Urza's Saga, and the Evoke Elemental cycle from MH2 just to name a few.
 The less hyped ones are really exciting as well.
-Careful Consideration, Prismatic Ending, and Expressive Iteration are all cards that aren’t crazy out of the park value but are overall very powerful cards in the common and uncommon slot.
+Consider, Prismatic Ending, and Expressive Iteration are all cards that aren’t crazy out of the park value but are overall very powerful cards in the common and uncommon slot.
 It’s honestly great to see the value of these newer sets shift slightly to the common and uncommon slot, as it generally raises consistency on the expected value of sealed product, and tends to make sealed prospects quite better.

 Some Old Things